 The only bodily fluids that can spread HIV are:

-Sex Fluids (Semen/pre-cum, vaginal fluids, or anal fluids)
+- Sex Fluids (Semen, pre-cum, vaginal fluid, or anal fluid)

-This means that all other bodily fluids are safe from getting HIV.
-Saliva, tears, sweat, urine, and vomit are no risk of passing HIV.
+This means that all other bodily fluids do not spread HIV.
+Saliva (spit), tears, sweat, urine, and vomit are no risk of passing HIV.
 That means you can shake hands or share a bottle of water after with someone with HIV and have next to no risk of getting the virus.
-The only time there is risk is if blood, sex fluids or breast milk are being shared.
+The only time there is risk of HIV transmission is if blood, sex fluids or breast milk are being shared.

 Some of these lower risk activities are higher risk for Hepatitis C, which is also passed by blood.